 Braids start to itch for 3 main reasons.
 Knowing which of these reasons apply to you can help you resolve the issue.

 When people get braids done by a stylist, many times they do not tell the stylist when they have braided it too tight.
-Some braiders braid tightly on purpose to make the hairstyle last, but this is not healthy for the scalp.
+Some hairdressers will braid tightly on purpose to make the hairstyle last longer, but this is not healthy for the scalp.

 There is an even greater risk of traction alopecia when the weight of the hairstyle is heavier.
-When people regularly wear long, thick, and heavy extensions, they are pulling on the natural hair more than it should be pulled on.
-Traction alopecia mainly affects the hairline because that is where the most fragile hairs are, so if your scalp is irritated you should keep this in mind.
+When people regularly wear long, thick, and heavy extensions, they are pulling on the natural hair more than they should.
+Traction alopecia mainly affects the hairline because that is where the most fragile hairs are, so if your scalp is irritated, you should keep this in mind.

 How to Prevent Tightness

 If you are getting your braids done by a stylist, be open and let them know that you don’t want them too tight.
 If they braided too tightly, ask them to loosen the braids.
 It is better to deal with the problem before it gets worse and not after.

 If you are braiding your own hair, make sure that you are braiding loosely, remember, the braids should not hurt.

 Dirt or oil can cause excess buildup on the scalp and make it dirty.
 If there is a strong presence of dandruff that means that there is an excess of oil, dead skin, or styling products – which will cause itchiness and scalp buildup.
 Scalp buildup is one of the most common sources of itchy braids.